top of page

 DEFINITION

-The term “WAGs” refers to the wives and girlfriends of professional athletes and is the focus of this subculture study.
+“WAGs” refers to the wives and girlfriends of professional athletes.

 Origin